-Many types of medications are photosensitizing, which mean they make the skin more sensitive and prone to damage when exposed to laser light.
+Many types of medications are photosensitizing, which means they make the skin more sensitive and prone to damage when exposed to laser light.
 Please do not take antibiotics for two weeks prior to your treatment.
 Always check with your doctor before stopping your medication.
-At the time of booking you laser hair removal treatment, lease inform the consultant that you are taking antibiotics so that an appropriate booking can be made.
+At the time of booking you laser hair removal treatment, please inform the consultant that you are taking antibiotics so that an appropriate booking can be made.

 2) Tattoos in the region that hair is to be treated.

 3) Hair in the treatment area that has been unshaven.